Ravindra Kaushik: Activities in Pakistan

-Kaushik converted to Islam, underwent circumcision and was given the cover name "Nabi Ahmed Shakir".
+Kaushik underwent circumcision and was given the cover name "Nabi Ahmed Shakir".
 After successfully getting admission in Karachi University, he completed his LL.B.
 After his graduation, he infiltrated Pakistan Military under a false identity and joined the Pakistan Army, where he was employed as a clerk in the Military Accounts Department, not as a commissioned officer.
-He married a local girl named Amaanat and fathered a boy, who died in 2012–2013.
+He married a local woman named Amaanat and fathered a boy, who died in 2001.

 From 1979 to 1983, Kaushik worked as a Pakistani army clerk, sending valuable information to R&AW.
 He was given the title of 'The Black Tiger' by then Prime Minister of India Indira Gandhi.

 Death and aftermath

 In September 1983, R&AW sent a low-level operative, Inyat Masih, to make contact with Kaushik.
 But Masih was exposed by the Joint Counter-Intelligence Bureau of Pakistan's Inter-Services Intelligence and blew Kaushik's cover.
 Kaushik was captured, and tortured for two years at an interrogation center in Sialkot.
 He was sentenced to death in 1985; his sentence was later commuted to a life term by the Supreme Court of Pakistan.
 He was kept in various jails in several cities, including Sialkot, Kot Lakhpat and in Mianwali jail, for 16 years.
 He managed to secretly send letters to his family in India, which revealed his poor health and the trauma he faced in Pakistani jails.
 In one of his letters, he wrote:

-Kya Bharat jaise bade desh ke liye kurbani dene waalon ko yahi milta hai?"
-(Is this what people who sacrifice their lives for a big country like India get?)
+Is this what people who sacrifice their lives for a big country like India get?

 In November 2001, he died of pulmonary tuberculosis and heart disease in Central Jail Mianwali in Pakistan.
 According to Kaushik's family, the Indian government had refused to recognise him and had made no effort to help him.

 Kaushik's family claimed that the storyline of the Bollywood film Ek Tha Tiger released in 2012 was based on the life of Kaushik, and asked for credit in the movie titles for Kaushik.
 But the director, Kabir Khan, denied their claim.